okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/groups/index.md

 Group Profiles may be extended with custom properties but the property must first be added to the Group Profile schema before it can be referenced.
 You can use the Profile Editor in the administrator UI or the [Schemas API](/docs/reference/api/schemas/) to manage schema extensions.

-Custom attributes may contain HTML tags.
+Custom properties may contain HTML tags.
 It is the client's responsibility to escape or encode this data before displaying it.
 Use [best-practices](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html) to prevent cross-site scripting.

 ## Rule object